oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ModulesOverMultivariateRings/free_modules.md

 ## Elements of Free Modules

-All OSCAR types for elements of finitely presented modules considered in this chapter belong to the abstract type `ModuleElemFP{T}`, where `T` is the element type of the polynomial ring.
+All OSCAR types for elements of finitely presented modules considered here belong to the abstract type `ModuleElemFP{T}`, where `T` is the element type of the underlying ring.
-For elements of free modules, there are the abstract subtype `AbstractFreeModElem{T} <: ModuleFPElem{T}` and its concrete descendant `FreeModElem{T}` which implements an element $f$ of a free module $F$ as a sparse row, that is, as an object of type `SRow{T}`.
+The free modules belong to the abstract subtype `AbstractFreeModElem{T} <: ModuleFPElem{T}`.
+They are modelled as objects of the concrete type `FreeModElem{T} <: AbstractFreeModElem{T}` which implements an element $f$ of a free module $F$ as a sparse row, that is, as an object of type `SRow{T}`.
 This object specifies the coordinates of $f$ with respect to the basis of standard unit vectors of $F$.
 To create an element, enter its coordinates as a sparse row or a vector:

 ```@julia
 (F::FreeMod{T})(c::SRow{T}) where T